kv-orm/core/README.md

 ### Search

-If a property has been set as only `isIndexable` (is non-unique), you can search for instances with a saved value.
+If a property has been set as an IndexableColumn (is non-unique), you can search for instances with a saved value.

 ```typescript
 const searchedAuthors = await authorRepository.search("birthYear", 1564);